You’d be hard-pressed to find any “Best Pet Vacuums” list that doesn’t include a Shark or Dyson vacuum (or both)!

 The Professional Lift-Away is an older model of Shark’s latest vacuum, the Powered Lift-Away.
 We’ll look at their latest model in our third section, compared against the Dyson Big Ball Animal.

 Price: The Pro Lift-Away handily beats out the Multi Floor in terms of price.
-Dyson’s vacuum costs almost $100 more.
+Dyson’s vacuum costs quite a lot more.
+If you’re shopping on a budget, you’re likely to be drawn to the Shark.

-The design of Dyson’s ball vacuums, however, have a notable flaw—the height of ball prevents the head of the vacuum from getting under furniture with low clearance.
+The design of Dyson’s ball vacuums have a notable flaw—the height of ball prevents the head of the vacuum from getting under furniture with low clearance.
 This isn’t a huge problem (the Multi Floor has a removable wand) but does add extra work to your vacuuming regimen.
+Both of the floor attachments that come with the Shark are easier to fit under low furniture.

-Performance: In consumer tests, both vacuums deliver very similar performance.
+Performance: In our opinion, both vacuums deliver very respectable performance.
 Consumer Reports rated both models as “Very Good” on both bare floors and carpets.
+We’re inclined to agree, though the Multi Floor definitely has the edge for sheer suction power!

-Notably, however, the Multi Floor scored higher in Consumer Reports’ pet hair test, maintaining a “Very Good” rating versus the Pro Lift-Away’s “Fair.”
+Notably, the Multi Floor scored higher in Consumer Reports’ pet hair test, maintaining a “Very Good” rating versus the Pro Lift-Away’s “Fair.”
+We’d agree with that, too.
+The Shark isn’t nearly as easy to untangle.
+Its hose design is also more prone to clogging.

-Is the Dyson’s better performance in pet hair enough to justify the extra cost?
+Is the Dyson’s better suction and performance in pet hair enough to justify the extra cost?
 That’s a decision that will depend on your budget and personal preferences.
-Many owners of the Professional Lift-Away assert that the vacuum works quite while for pet hair, but the Dyson still reigns supreme in this category.
+It's better by any measure, but it's also quite pricey.
+The Professional Lift-Away does a decent job on pet hair but it clogs more easily than the Dyson and is unlikely to last as long.

-The lift-away design of the Shark will certainly appeal to many homeowners, however.
+There's also a question of format here.
+The lift-away design of the Shark will certainly appeal to many homeowners with stairs.
 For homes with stairs, or for homeowners looking for a vacuum that works well in their car, Shark’s lift-away feature is a useful and inexpensive option.

 Dyson V8 Animal